AdobeDocs/commerce-php/src/pages/development/backward-incompatible-changes/highlights.md

 ### `isEmailAvailable` API

 The default behavior of the [`isEmailAvailable`](https://developer.adobe.com/commerce/webapi/graphql/schema/customer/queries/is-email-available/) GraphQL query and ([`V1/customers/isEmailAvailable`](https://adobe-commerce.redoc.ly/2.4.6-admin/tag/customersisEmailAvailable/#operation/PostV1CustomersIsEmailAvailable)) REST endpoint has changed.
+By default, the API now always returns `true` regardless of provided email address.
+The new default behaviour also affects the checkout workflow for guests that do not realize they already have an account.
+Previously, by default, guests that do not realize they already have an account was prompted to sign in after entering their email address at the checkout page.
+Now, by default, guests are not offered to sing in even if they entered an email that is already belongs to an existing registered customer account.
-By default, the API now always returns `false`.
-Merchants can enable the original behavior, which is to return `true` if the email does not exist in the database and `false` if it exists.
+By setting the "Enable Guest Checkout Login" configuration option located at "Config > Sales > Checkout" to "Yes", merchants can enable the original behavior, which is to return `true` if the email does not exist in the database and `false` if it exists, and prompting guest users to sign in during the checkout if their email already belongs to a registered customer account.
+Setting this option to yes, however, comes at the cost of exposing information to unauthenticated users.

 ## 2.4.6